Guacamole Chicken Salad is a spin on the classic summer recipe. No mayonnaise here, just creamy avocado!

-I always drain the liquid from the can before adding it to the bowl.
-Since the chicken is pretty salty, I only add a 1/4 tsp of salt to the bowl.
-If you are cooking the chicken yourself, you'll want to add more salt.
+I always drain the liquid from the can before adding the chicken to the bowl.
+Since the chicken is pretty salty, I only add a ¼ teaspoon of salt to the recipe.
+However, if you're cooking the chicken yourself, you'll want to add more salt.

 You can eat this straight outta the bowl if you're feeling it.
 Put it on crackers, make it into a sandwich or a melt with cheese, or a bowl with beans and rice and your favorite veggies - so many ways!

 As you're probably familiar with guacamole, food with avocado turns brown with time as it's exposed to the air.
 To prevent it from turning brown, place saran wrap over the container and press the saran wrap so that it touches the salad.

 Guacamole Chicken Salad

-- 2 regular sized avocados
+- 2 large avocados

 - 12oz can of chicken drained or 1.5 cups chicken breast

-- 1/2 cup diced onion
+- ½ cup diced onion

 - 1.5 tablespoons lemon juice